-We are born with a bio-illusion — a bio-hoodwink(1) — that goes like this: Through hunting, “I” can gather fillers to satiate (fill) the hole.
-Primal emotions of need (e.g., desire, lust, want, wish, crave) and fear (e.g., insecurity, anxiety, doubt, apprehension) drive this illusion forward.
+We are born with a bio-illusion — a bio-hoodwink(1) — that goes like this: Through hunting, “I” gathers fillers to satiate (fill) the hole.
+Primal emotions of need (e.g., desire, wish) and fear (e.g., insecurity, anxiety) drive this illusion forward.
 This illusion originates in the survival instinct to find food to fill the empty belly.
-The illusion lies in the fact that the urge promises “I” will feel eternally content once “I” fill the hole.
+The illusionary aspect here is that the urge promises “I” will feel lasting contentment once “I” fill the hole.
 As chapter 46 notes, There is no disaster greater than not being content.
-Alas, that promise is broken the moment the next need arises, which is often literally within moments.
+Naturally, this promise is broken the moment the next need arises, which is often within moments.

 Long-term Pleasure vs. Long-term Pain

-“I” (the “illusion of self”, ego) jumps from one filler to the next, driven by the short-term need to fill the hole.
-The hole is eternal.
-It correlates (i.e., see Tools of Taoist Thought: Correlations, to ‘nothing’, i.e., reality, the void, eternity, time, death, silence, loss, etc. The filler is transitory.
-It correlates to the current ‘something’, that we feel will bring happiness… i.e., objects of our fears, needs, desires, dreams, hopes, etc. The fillers are illusory in that the contentment they bring is extremely fleeting compared to their promise.
+“I” jumps from one filler to the next, driven by the short-term need to fill the hole.
+The hole is the eternal nothing, as chapter 40 literally puts it, All under heaven is born in having, having is born in nothing… Nothing correlates to the void, eternity, death, silence, loss, etc. The filler is a transitory thing.
+It correlates to having something we feel will bring happiness… i.e., objects of our desires, dreams, hopes, etc. The fillers are illusory because the contentment they bring is particularly fleeting compared to their promise.
+(See Correlations, p.565.)

 The quest to fill the hole is futile in the long-term.
 Accepting this paves the way to the alternative (2) suggested in chapter 16,

 I do my utmost to attain emptiness; I hold firmly to stillness.

 The myriad creatures all rise together, And I watch their return.